Learn in diverse classrooms and enhance your career preparation

 Students that have not previously taken a financial management course will be required to take MBA 707-Financial Management as an elective course.

-If you still have questions regarding our MS in Accounting Program please reach out to our graduate recruitment team by phone or email.
+If you still have questions regarding our MS in Accounting program please reach out to our graduate recruitment team by phone or email.
 You may also schedule a time to meet with one of our recruiters or attend one of our upcoming information sessions.

 Jennifer Kiger Chapman